 Phanomrung Historical Park (65km)

-This historical attraction is found a fair distance from the city centre (65km and 1 hour), but it is no doubt the main draw to the province, and arguably the entire region of Isaan (in-depth guide to Phanom Rung here).
+This historical attraction is found a fair distance from the city centre (65km and 1 hour), but it is no doubt the main draw to the province, and arguably the entire region of Isaan (an in-depth guide to Phanom Rung here).
 The ruins of Phamonrung Historical Park make up part of a 225-kilometre roadway built by the Angkor Empire, known as the Khmer Highway, which leads from neighbouring Cambodia and includes the famous temples of Angkor Wat.
 The ancient site also hosts an annual festival to celebrate the morning sunrise when it aligns with the doorways of the old temple sanctuary.
 To mark the occasion there are parades, performances and shows of traditional dress and culture to celebrate Shivan and the rich cultures which once presided over these ancient Khmer ruins (here for the Phanom Rung Festival).
-Phanom Rung is found on top of a now extinct volcano next to the Thai-Cambodia border.
+Phanom Rung is found on top of a now-extinct volcano next to the Thai-Cambodia border.
+To reach it most visitors would base themselves at the town of Nang Rong which is a midway point when travelling from Buriram City.

 Prasat Muang Tam (65km)